niki514/GSU_EffectiveArguments/README.md

 - ExploratoryAnalysis.ipynb: exploration of Kaggle dataset (described below) through descriptive statistics and associated visualizations
 - TrainToDTM.ipynb: create a document term matrix from the Kaggle dataset
 - dtm.csv: document term matrix for the Kaggle dataset, indexed by discourse ID
-- DTM_Visualizations.ipynb: word cloud visualizations for effective, adequate, and ineffective discourse, derived from the document term matrix
+- DTM_Visualizations.ipynb: visualizations for effective, adequate, and ineffective discourse, derived from the document term matrix and lexical measures

 Additional related data collected that was not included in the current data package: The Kaggle dataset is not included in the current data package due to the competition rules.